andreshungbz/flashcard-dragon/README.md

 3. Create a copy of `.env.example` with the name `.env`.

 > [!WARNING]
-> This step uses the default provided credentials and settings and are provided for development and testing purposes only.
+> This step uses the default provided credentials and settings and is provided for development and testing purposes only.

 ```
 cp .env.example .env